ItalyStrap/event/README.md

         EventDispatcher::class,
         SubscriberRegister::class,
     ],
-    // Now add in the array all your subscribers that implemente the ItalyStrap\Event\SubscriberInterface
+    // Now add in the array all your subscribers that implement the ItalyStrap\Event\SubscriberInterface
     // The instances create are shared by default for later removing like you se above.
     SubscribersConfigExtension::SUBSCRIBERS	=> [
         Subscriber::class,